redlaserbmBTD/BTDB2_SIMULATOR/README.md

 3. Your installation of anaconda came with a program called "Jupyter Notebook", which allows you to create and edit .ipynb files which you will use to operate the code.
 Open Jupyter, and create a new .ipynb file wherever you wish on your computer.
 4. In the first cell of this new .ipynb file you've created, type `import b2sim as b2` and hit enter.
 5. Congratulations, you now have a file which you can use to generate simulations!
 Check out the tutorial files in this repo (examples folder) for more info on how to operate the library.
+6. (Bonus step) Instead of Jupyter Notebook, I recommend using [Visual Studio Code](https://code.visualstudio.com/) to operate the code.
+VS Code comes with a number of bells and whistles and QOL features that can speed up the code-writing process.

 ## For experienced coders:
 1. Type `pip install b2sim` in the terminal to download.